AtomicKafka/atomicKafkaConsumer/README.md

 <br>

+---
 ### 2. Connect to Kafka Cluster:

 <br>

 Establish your server connection first.
-In server.js, set up your port (default port is 3002).
+In server.js, set up your **port**.
+This port will be used for express and socket.io connection (**default port is 3002**).

 <br>